oreqizer/oreqizer/content/the-math-of-fitness/index.md

 _Balanced development_ means splitting effort put into developmental domains in a balanced way, maybe favoring some due to personal preference.
-This means becoming sort of a _jack-of-all-trades_ if you will, being _good at everything_ yet _perfect at nothing_.
+This means becoming sort of a _jack-of-all-trades_ if you will, being _great at everything_ yet _perfect at nothing_.

 Instead of going all-in in one time spectrum and then just barely in the rest,